bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 |---------------|------------|----------|-----------|
 | local_id      |            | Unsigned | 2 octets  |

-and then followed by a "gbhd" block and then a "grdt" block.
+It is then followed by a "gbhd" block and then a "grdt" block (with any other blocks in-between).
 Note that an empty grain type still requires a (empty) "grdt" block.

 ## "gbhd" Block